8 Types of Content You Need In Your Strategy

 Long-Form Video

 While short-form is great for grabbing attention, providing your audience with immersive insights necessitates a format that’s (at least) slightly longer than 3 minutes.
 With this in mind, you must understand the potential of long-form video.
+In fact, you can have live streams sometimes as long-form content, because it allows for deeper engagement and more comprehensive exploration of your topic, and to ensure an interactive streaming experience, consider using low latency video streaming that keeps pace with real-time events.

 According to research from McKinsey, even younger consumers, notorious for their short attention spans, love immersing themselves in long-form videos, with video essays gaining particular momentum over the past couple of years.